strapi-community/strapi-plugin-io/README.md

         "message": "*",
         "chat":["create"]
       },
+      "events":[
+        {
+          "name": "connection",
+          "handler": ({ strapi }, socket) => {
+            strapi.log.info(`[io] new connection with id ${socket.id}`);
           },
         },
+      ]
+    },
+  },
   // ...
 });
 ```

+The above configuration will do the following:

+  1. Set the IO server options.
-This will emit all events for the messages content type and only the create event for the chats content type.
+  2. Emit all events for the messages content type and only the create event for the chats content type.
+  3. Log the socket id of any newly connected sockets.

 **IMPORTANT NOTE**: Make sure any sensitive data is stored in env files.